PureWay-C® (Vitamin C Lipid Metabolite)

 PureWay-C is a branded form of vitamin C from Innovation Laboratories that combines L-ascorbic acid with lipid metabolites (vegetable-derived fatty acids) and citrus bioflavonoids.

-PureWay-C® (Vitamin C Lipid Metabolite) is studied for immune support, antioxidant defense, collagen and skin support.
+PureWay-C is researched primarily for Immune Support, Antioxidant, and Hair, Skin & Nails.
 Vitamin C supports many functions of the immune system, including the activity of white blood cells and the skin's barrier defenses.
 PureWay-C supplies the same vitamin C that underlies this well-established benefit.

 References(4 citations)